asyncapi/training/VIDEO_4_SCRIPT.md

 (How about creating here a practical and simple example of each initiative?
 I think it would make the video more complete.)

-## Goodbye to viewer
+ ## Goodbye to the viewer

-Thank you for joining us and being part of this adventure.
-I hope it has helped you to clarify your doubts.
-Join us to discover more about AsyncAPI and its environment!
+Thank you for joining us in today's adventure!
+I hope today's content helped you clarify your doubts.
+Join us in the next video to learn about AsyncAPI and its environment!